apache/trafficcontrol/docs/source/api/cachegroups_id.rst

 	GEO
 		Use of a geographical location-to-IP mapping database is enabled

-:longitude:                     Longitude of the Cache Group
+:longitude:                     Longitude of the :term:`Cache Group`
-:name:                          The name of the Cache Group
+:name:                          The name of the :term:`Cache Group`
-:parentCachegroupId:            Integral, unique identifier of the Cache Group that is this Cache Group's parent
+:parentCachegroupId:            Integral, unique identifier of the :term:`Cache Group` that is this :term:`Cache Group`\ 's parent
-:parentCachegroupName:          The name of the Cache Group that is this Cache Group's parent
+:parentCachegroupName:          The name of the :term:`Cache Group` that is this :term:`Cache Group`\ 's parent
-:secondaryParentCachegroupId:   Integral, unique identifier of the Cache Group that is this Cache Group's secondary parent
+:secondaryParentCachegroupId:   Integral, unique identifier of the :term:`Cache Group` that is this :term:`Cache Group`\ 's secondary parent
-:secondaryParentCachegroupName: The name of the Cache Group that is this Cache Group's secondary parent
+:secondaryParentCachegroupName: The name of the :term:`Cache Group` that is this :term:`Cache Group`\ 's secondary parent
-:shortName:                     Abbreviation of the Cache Group Name
+:shortName:                     Abbreviation of the :term:`Cache Group` Name
-:typeId:                        The integral, unique identifier for the 'Type' of Cache Group
+:typeId:                        The integral, unique identifier for the 'Type' of :term:`Cache Group`
-:typeName:                      The name of the type of this Cache Group
+:typeName:                      The name of the type of this :term:`Cache Group`

 .. note:: The default value of ``fallbackToClosest`` is 'true', and if it is 'null' Traffic Control components will still interpret it as 'true'.